utshomax/postman-docs/src/pages/docs/getting-started/basics/using-scratch-pad.md

 ### Signing in to Postman from the Scratch Pad

-When you [sign in to Postman](/docs/getting-started/installation/postman-account/#signing-in-to-postman), your data isn't automatically migrated from the Scratch Pad.
+When you [sign in to Postman](/docs/getting-started/installation/postman-account/#signing-in-to-postman), your data isn't automatically migrated from the Scratch Pad. <!-- not true? -->

 To migrate your Scratch Pad data to a workspace: